 Every effort is made to place students with a compatible roommate.
 However, roommate issues still arise.
 Remind your child that good communication is very important, as is respect for each other’s space.
 If there are still issues, a student or parent can contact the housemaster for further help and guidance on how to deal with problems.

 There are laundry machines in every dorm and there is no charge for their use.
 All Prep Laundry is an outside service that offers wash and fold, as well as dry cleaning.
 Pick-up and drop-off days are Mondays and Thursdays.
 Service can be arranged through the business office.
-Contact Marivelle Davis at (908) 362-6121, ext.
-5615, or email@example.com.
+Contact Marivelle Davis at (908) 362-2028, or email@example.com.

-A driver’s education classroom course is offered in the fall semester at Blair by an outside organization.
+A driver’s education classroom course is offered in the fall semester at Blair for New Jersey residents only by an outside organization.
 Behind-the-wheel training can be scheduled independently after successfully completing the classroom course.

 Room assignments are not finalized until just prior to the Opening of School.
 We will endeavor to inform new students of their roommate approximately one week before the start of school.
 Students who knew each other before coming to Blair are generally not placed together because the experience of learning to live with someone new is both enjoyable and valuable.
 After their first year, students may choose their roommate for subsequent years.

 As a new student, your child’s course load will be determined by the dean of academics based on grades and classes taken at his or her previous school.
 You and your child will be asked to decide if and what language and art classes he or she would like to take.
 After the first year, the student will work with his or her monitor, with guidance from teacher recommendations, to choose classes.